Defining the University’s approach to Access Control

 Failure to comply with this procedure could result in action in line with the University’s Disciplinary Procedure or Capability Procedure.

 Compliance checks will be undertaken by the University’s Information Governance functions.
-The results of compliance checks, their risk assessment and their remediation will be managed by the Information Security Board.
+The results of compliance checks, their risk assessment and their remediation will be managed by the Information Governance Board.

 This control procedure needs to be understood in the context of the other policies and procedures constituting the University’s Information Security Management System.

-A review of this policy will be undertaken by the Information Security Manager annually or more frequently as required, and will be approved by the Information Security Board.
+A review of this policy will be undertaken by the Information Security team annually or more frequently as required, and will be approved by the Information Governance Board.